-Oxiplex improves outcomes after lumbar discectomyApril 24th, 2012 in Diseases, Conditions, Syndromes /
+Oxiplex improves outcomes after lumbar discectomyApril 24, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- The use of Oxiplex gel (containing carboxymethylcellulose, polyethylene oxide, and calcium) to coat the surgical site during discectomy procedures for the treatment of lumbar disc herniation is associated with improved clinical outcomes, according to a study published in the April 15 issue of Spine.

 Alfred L. Rhyne, M.D., of the OrthoCarolina Spine Center in Charlotte, N.C., and colleagues conducted a prospective, randomized, blinded clinical trial involving 177 patients who received Oxiplex gel following lumbar discectomy and 175 surgery-only control patients.
 Patients completed the Lumbar Spine Outcomes Questionnaire to assess quality of life, and underwent clinical evaluations at six months post-surgery.